 When vacuuming, avoid any vacuum machine with a brush roll such as Bissell 81L2A.
 A brush roll or beater brush is not good for laminate flooring because it can scratch and damage your laminate flooring.
 You can just use a soft broom to get rid of dirt and large dust particles.

-See here some of the best dust mops for your wood floor.
+Here are my picks for the best dust mops for your wood floor.

-2. Use the right laminate cleaners
+2. Use the Right Laminate Cleaners

 Vinegar and alcohol can maintain the natural allure and brightness of your laminate floors.
-This DIY remedy for dull floors, however, needs to be a repeated a few times a month to maintain your floor clean.
+This DIY remedy for dull floors, however, needs to be repeated a few times a month to maintain your floor clean.

-Here’s how to use vinegar and alcohol homemade laminate floor shiner.
+Here’s how to use vinegar and alcohol homemade laminate floor shiner: